sasilver75/obsidian/~ Ideas.md

 # Research Ideas
-The idea of speculative decoding, where you have a smaller model running in parallel to the larger model -- is there a way of doing something like RAG in this manner?
+- The idea of speculative decoding, where you have a smaller model running in parallel to the larger model -- is there a way of doing something like RAG in this manner?
 Where you're increasing the speed of rag by speculatively retrieving documents that might be needed in the next (eg) paragraph of text?
+- Question@JaredKaplan re: CAI: "Why use a scalar for the reward as opposed to anything else?" -> "Interesting research questions; could imagine a bunch of functions applied to the reward; imagine punishing bad behavior more extremely than good behavior, or changing the way that you sample.
+We've mostly done the simplest thing, but there's interesting research to be done on variations."

 https://x.com/thesephist/status/1734966611814289756?s=20